kmkroski/stable-diffusion-animator/README.md

 ## Animation Notes

 The `animation` command has several options to customize your assembled animations:

 - `--gif` or `--mp4`: Generate a GIF or an MP4 file
-    - `--loop`: Sequence the frames to create a "back-and forth" animation and (GIF-only) loop the anumation.
-If you have 4 frames, it will sequence them as:
+- `--loop`: Sequence the frames to create a "back-and forth" animation and (GIF-only) loop the animation.
+If you have 4 frames, it will sequence them as: 1,2,3,4,3,2
-      1,2,3,4,3,2
 - `--fps`: Set the frames per second.
 If you're using a GIF, keep this low (~10), but MP4s can be much higher (30 or 60 or more).
 - `--hold`: Pause on each frame for a set amount of time expressed in seconds
 - `--fade`: The duration of the fade between frames expressed in seconds
+- `--internal` or `--external`: Generate either the internal or external animations, and leaving this off will generate both.
 - `--tag`: Add a small tag showing the step count.
 0 will disable the tag display, while 1, 2, 3, or 4 will place the tag in a corner:
-        1 = top-right
+    - 1: top-right
-        2 = top-left
+    - 2: top-left
-        3 = bottom-left
+    - 3: bottom-left
-        4 = bottom-right
+    - 4: bottom-right
-    - `--internal` or `--external`: Generate either the internal or external animations, leaving this off will generate both.

 ## Example Prompt and Outputs